A football player catches a ball under NFL stadium lights.

-A good football player needs to be athletic, focused, and have good vision.
-Yes, eyesight.
-It not only makes the player more competitive by being able to know what he should be doing or know what is going on around him, but it also helps in the prevention of injuries.
+Eyesight is so important for football players because it not only makes the player more competitive by being able to know what is going on across a very large field, but it also helps in the prevention of injuries.
+Good vision on the football field can be the difference between sustaining a game-changing tackle and dodging it.
 A player can improve their vision skills by doing eye exercises, but different exercises help their eyes in different ways.

 Depth Perception

 Depth perception is the ability to judge the location of an object in relation to its distance from other objects.
-For a football player, that would mean knowing how far the player is that they are throwing a ball to or where a ball is going after it has been thrown by another player.
+For a football player, depth perception is crucial because it helps them to determine where a ball is going to land after it is thrown, or where they need to throw it themselves.
 To improve depth perception, a player can try bouncing small balls (like ping pong balls) into cups spread out at different distances over the floor.
-This may seem extremely simple, but it really works, plus it’s super fun!
+This may seem extremely simple, but it really works.
+Plus, it’s a fun game that you can turn into a competition between teammates!

 Another exercise you can try to improve depth perception is the penny drop.
 You’ll need a partner for this exercise, so grab a teammate to get started!